Patient-specific solution of the electrocorticography forward problem in deforming brain

 The conductivity tensors were assigned directly from voxels to integration points in the elements.
-We refer to this approach as ``image-as-a-model'' because the finite element mesh used to solve the problem corresponds directly to the image data.
+We refer to this approach as the ``image-as-a-model'' concept because the finite element mesh used to solve the problem corresponds directly to the image data with one-to-one correspondence between mesh elements and image voxels.
 This eliminates time-consuming generation of body-fitted meshes and results in a structured hexahedral mesh with perfect element quality since all elements are cubes.
-The finite element mesh for the EEG forward problem contained 1,618,745 nodal points and 1,565,095 linear hexahedral elements, compared to 5,898,240 voxels in the original images (the excluded elements correspond to air outside the head).
+The finite element mesh for the EEG forward problem contained 1,618,745 nodal points and 1,565,095 linear hexahedral elements, compared to 5,898,240 voxels in the original images (the excluded elements correspond to voxels of air outside the head).

 The EEG forward problem solution method was implemented using the open-source MFEM library \citep{anderson_etal_2020_mfem} (\url{https://mfem.org}).
 A continuous Galerkin formulation with linear hexahedral elements was used for the spatial discretisation of the potential and for computing its gradient, the electric field.
 The finite element method is based on the weak form of the governing equations which means that the zero-flux boundary condition is naturally satisfied.
 This is in contrast to strong form methods such as the finite difference method which require more elaborate treatment of the Neumann boundary conditions \citep{saleheen_ng_1997_new,bourantas_etal_2020_fluxconservative}.